SantoshSrinivas79/meteor-breadcrumb-plugin/README.md

 The params and queryParams allow modifying the data context supplied to the (parent route) crumb to the left; e.g. changing the name of a parameter.

+Finally, the crumbs making up the breadcrumb trail are cached.
+When the active route changes, the trail is examined left-to-right to see if any of the routes or data context has changed.
+The changed crumb and the crumbs to its right are all re-evaluated.

 # Usage

 * You need to add two parameters to your flow routes which are `parent` and `title`
-    * 'parent': string or function as described above.
+    * 'parent': string or function giving the parent route and optionally modifying the data context, as described above.
-    * 'title': as described above
+    * 'title': a string or function, as described above.
 * The following optional parameters can be specifed on the flow routes
-    * 'breadcrumbCSS' flow route parameter adds the specified classes to the breadcrumb
+    * 'breadcrumbCSS' adds the specified classes to the breadcrumb
-    * 'caps' flow route parameter capitalizes the title
+    * 'caps' flow route parameter,if present, causes the title to be capitalized

 ## 1. Example Flow Router with multiple levels